plforacle/mysql-enterprise/install-verify-ee/install-verify-ee.md

 ## Task 1: Discuss MySQL Connection

-Please note that now you have 2 instances on the same server: one on 3306 and one on 3307.
-To connect to the correct one, always use the IP address, otherwise you may connect to wrong instance.
+Please note that now you have an instance on the same server: on 3306.
+To connect to MySQL, always use the IP address, otherwise you may connect to wrong instance.
 Here we practice connecting to the right one (por t3310 is intentionally wrong).
 To help you understand “why” these check lines (not all are always available…)

 - Current user:
 - Connection: